Sins of the Dead

 There are signs that Rhona is being targeted, that the killer is playing with her and the police, drawing them into a deadly race against time, before the sin-eater’s next victim is chosen . . .

-Sins of the Dead is the thrilling thirteenth book in Lin Anderson’s Rhona MacLeod series.
+Sins of the Dead is the thrilling thirteenth book in Lin Anderson’s forensic crime series featuring Rhona MacLeod, followed by Time for the Dead.

 In the media